 The recruitment and career progression process within the Constabulary was demonstrated not to disadvantage certain groups or individuals through a review of a sample of job adverts.
 For one advert seen the following was stated: "We are committed to addressing under representation in the department, ensuring it is a representative of our public, but also to improve its operational effectiveness within the communities' we police".
 The job adverts also included open day sessions for all, and open day sessions targeted at specific groups of people.
 In terms of career progression, it is understood that black and brown officers at lower management level are supported by enrolling them on the "future supers" programme which is run by the Police Superintendent's Association (PSA) and a fast track scheme is promoted to black and brown officers when the scheme is open for applications.
 Supporting with this is, the Positive Action Strategy which clearly details how the Constabulary will remove barrier and issues to recruitment, retention and progression to people from underrepresented groups.
 The Constabulary is dedicated to ensuring that a more diverse and inclusive workforce is developed, and the Positive Action Strategy is utilised to achieve this.
 A Police Race Action Plan (PRAP) is in place and was reviewed during the audit.
 Section 2.2 of the PRAP is to "improve recruitment, retention and progression for Black people informed by individual and communities lived experiences.
-Actions to be taken include working with relevant departments such as HR and Line Managers to increase the number of BAME Officers to 5% to be representative of the community members on interviews and moderation panels; Reviewing of all current "Positive Action" initiatives available to officers and staff that measurably improve recruitment and progression of Black officers and staff to identify strengths, weaknesses and development opportunities, ensuring that Black People and communities are properly represented within policing and creating a
+Actions to be taken include working with relevant departments such as HR and Line Managers to increase the number of BAME Officers to 5% to be representative of the communities across the workforce; Offer Black candidates and recruits "Positive Action" at each stage of the onboarding process; increase the representation of ethnic minority officers, staff and community members on interviews and moderation panels; Reviewing of all current "Positive Action" initiatives available to officers and staff that measurably improve recruitment and progress